 The majority of businesses are able to claim a 100% Annual Investment Allowance (AIA) on a portion of expenditure on most types of plant and machinery (except cars).
 The AIA applies to businesses of any size and most business structures, but there are provisions to prevent multiple claims.

-Between 1 April 2021 and 31 March 2023, companies investing in qualifying new plant and machinery will benefit from new first year capital allowances.
+From 1 April 2023, companies investing in qualifying new plant and machinery benefit from first year capital allowances.

-Under this measure a company will be allowed to claim:
+Under this measure a company is allowed to claim:

 - a first year allowance of 50% on most new plant and machinery investments that ordinarily qualify for 6% special rate writing down allowances.